jharwell/sierra/docs/src/tutorials/project/graphs_config.rst

 ..
 IMPORTANT:: The ``graphs`` dictionary `must` be at the root of all ``.yaml``
                files containing graph configuration.

+..
+IMPORTANT:: Because SIERRA tells matplotlib to use LaTeX internally to
+               generate graph labels, titles, etc., the standard LaTeX character restrictions within strings apply to all fields (e.g., '#' is illegal but '\#' is OK).

 Add A New Intra-Experiment Graph To An Existing Category
 ========================================================